i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/knowledge-Base.md

 ## Introduction

-In Centreon Open Source suite since 2.8.0 version, **Knowledge Base** allow you to easily associate a wiki with Centreon Web.
+In IT Monitoring **Knowledge Base** allow you to easily associate a wiki with IT Monitoring Web.

 It creates links between hosts and services and specific procedure on Wiki.